stefanwalther/sense-go/docs/installation.md

 });
 ```

+Then run ***sense-go*** by:

-Run any of the below described gulp commands or create your own task-chains.
+- Running any of the single gulp commands,
+- Run a predefined task chain or
+- Define your own tasks/tasks-chains, combine them with pre-configured ones and run them.